ghyatzo/InteractiveDataLanguage.jl/README.md

 > Currently it is not (yet) possible to pass structured data from julia to IDL directly.
 > If absolutely needed one can construct a string that defines the structure in IDL syntax and generate it directly in idl via a `IDL.execute` call. -->

-### `IDL.execute`
+### Running arbitrary IDL strings
-This package provides the `execute` function that sends to idl a string to be evaluated, as if you're typing it in the console.
+This package provides the `idlrun` function that sends to idl a string to be evaluated, as if you're typing it in the console.
 Accepts multiline strings, with comments and linebreaks.

-Some convenient wrappers of `IDL.execute` are provided:
+Some convenient wrappers of `idlrun` are provided:
 ```
-IDL.help
+idlhelp
-IDL.idlhelp
+idlprint
-IDL.reset
+InteractiveDataLanguage.reset
-IDL.full_reset
+InteractiveDataLanguage.full_reset
-IDL.dotrun
+InteractiveDataLanguage.dotrun
 ```